toji/toji.dev/webgpu-best-practices/render-bundles.md

 Because of the above mentioned requirements that render bundles contain all the state setting needed for the draw calls they execute, the general guideline is that you want to include as many draw calls in your render bundles as is practical.
 If your entire scene can be rendered with one big render bundle, then great!
 Do that!

 Keep in mind, however, that render bundles are only really effective if they can be executed more than once.
-If you find yourself in a situation where you are rebuilding your render bundles on a per-frame basis to accomodate new or updated draw calls then you may be better off simply doing the draws directly.
+If you find yourself in a situation where you are rebuilding your render bundles on a per-frame basis to accommodate new or updated draw calls then you may be better off simply doing the draws directly.

 Similarly, there's some types of WebGPU content that actively requires frequent changes to the resources used, such as [External Textures](https://gpuweb.github.io/gpuweb/#gpuexternaltexture).
 Created from video streams, these textures expire once the video decoding has prepared the next frame, requiring a new external texture to be created to capture the new video frame, and a new bind group created to bind it.
 That means that any render bundle that includes an external texture is likely to be made invalid by the texture expiring within a frame or two of it's creation.
 As a result it's generally not advised to use render bundles and External Textures together.